slimgroup/JUDI4Flux.jl/README.md

 ## Example applications

 A possible application of JUDI4Flux is the implementation of loop-unrolled LS-RTM algorithms - physics-augmented convolutional neural networks for seismic imaging.
 By training a loop unrolled LS-RTM network using pairs of true images and observed data, this makes it possible to obtain high-fidelity images from noisy simultaneous shot records.
-The below figure compares images obtained from RTM, standard LS-RTM with gradient descent and loop unrolled LS-RTM.
-Each image is obtained from a single simultaneous shot record only. (*A preprint describing the approach will be added to arXiv shortly.*)
+The below figure compares RTM, standard LS-RTM with gradient descent and loop unrolled LS-RTM.
+Each image is obtained from a single simultaneous shot record only. (*Full preprint to be added to arXiv shortly.*)

 ![](docs/loop_unrolling.png)